circleci/circleci-docs/jekyll/_docs/language-python.md

 ## Testing

-CircleCI automatically runs `tox` when we find a `tox.ini` file, and runs `nosetests` when we find a `unittest.py` file.
-If you are using Django, then Circle will run `manage.py test`.
+CircleCI automatically runs test commands when certain files are detected:

+- `tox` when `tox.ini` is found
+- `nosetest` when `unittest.py` is found
+- `manage.py test` when `manage.py` contains a testing section
+- `setup.py test` when `setup.py` contains a testing section

 Be aware that if you are testing a framework that has generated static assets, i.e. CSS files that are created using SASS, you will need to trigger their generation.
 For example, with Django